 As the seasons change, homeowners aren't the only ones looking to keep warm indoors.
-In fact, many homeowners may start to notice they have unwanted houseguests – rodents – as they, too, seek shelter from the elements.
+In fact, many Lafayette, Indianapolis, and other area homeowners may start to notice they have unwanted houseguests – rodents – as they, too, seek shelter from the elements.
 To promote public vigilance against rodents and the hazards they pose, the National Pest Management Association (NPMA) has declared October 23-29 to be Rodent Awareness Week.
 Cochnower Pest Control is joining NPMA in this important effort by educating homeowners on the threat of rodents and how they can lessen their chances of an infestation.

 Did you know that rodents have, at one time or another, been a problem for nearly one-third of American homeowners?
 Rodents don’t need much space to get inside our homes.
-Rats and mice are most likely to cause problems in Lafayette and surrounding areas this time of year, so it’s important for homeowners to take steps now to keep them out before they become an issue.”
+Rats and mice are most likely to cause problems in Lafayette and surrounding areas including Indianapolis this time of year, so it’s important for homeowners to take steps now to keep them out before they become an issue.”

 Rodents, such as mice and rats, are the most common pests this season.
 These pests are capable of causing damage to property by chewing through drywall, insulation, wood and electrical and automotive wiring, increasing the potential risk for fires.
 They are also known to spread a variety of diseases, including Salmonella, murine typhus, infectious jaundice, rat-bite fever and the potentially fatal Hantavirus.